 What are environmentally friendly driveways?

 Normal driveways block rainwater and force it into unsanitary drainage systems.
-As the water flows down the channels it picks up trash, dirt, and also oils that have settled on impermeable pavement.
-Permeable pavement is designed with durable materials and a unique sub-base that allows stormwater to soak into the ground below.
+As the water flows down the channels it picks up trash, dirt, and also oils that have settled on the impermeable pavement.
+Permeable driveway pavement is designed with durable materials and a unique sub-base that allows stormwater to soak into the ground below.

 Why install a permeable driveway?

 The path of rainwater trails off from a home or building’s roof, through gutters, and across an asphalt driveway (or walkway) picking up contaminants along the way.
 It eventually runs off to a storm drain which then reaches nearby lakes and rivers.
 You can prevent this by installing a permeable driveway or walkway which will then allow the rainwater to seep through the joints of the pavers and drain into the ground.
 The soil in the ground has natural microorganisms that will break down the pollutants and purify the water.